peterbaumert/netbox-device-view/README.md

 - leading "empties" can be specified as x
 - trailing "empties" can be specified as z
 - between "empties" can be named s{0-99}
+- numeric only ports have to be prefixed with "p" e.g. "p1"

 Example for Cisco C9300-24T with 8x 10G module ( more in [examples](https://github.com/peterbaumert/netbox-device-view/blob/main/examples/) folder )